WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure2.md

 When the `mute` message reaches the `TCPSource` actor, the `TCPSource` actor stops reading from its socket.
-Now, the same TCP flow control scenario that told us that the data sink is slow will force the sender of the source TCP socket to stop sending.
+The same TCP flow control
+condition that told us that the *data sink* is slow will now eventually force the *data source* to stop sending.
-If the sender sends enough data, then the TCP advertise window will drop all the way down to zero.
-In reaction, the sender is forced to stop.
+If the data source sends enough data, then the TCP advertise window will drop all the way down to zero.
+In reaction, the source will be forced to stop.

 <a name="figure28"></a>
 ![Wallaroo word count example diagram plus mute and unmute messages](/images/post/back-pressure/wallaroo2.png)